pkoppstein/jm/README.md

     jm.py input.json

-For large inputs, `jm` is typically about 3 times faster than `jm.py` and consumes significantly less memory, but Pythonistas might find `jm.py` of interest as it is easy to modify.
+For large inputs, `jm` is typically 3 or more times faster than `jm.py` and consumes significantly less memory, but Pythonistas might find `jm.py` of interest as it is easy to modify.